 For our realism measure, we employ a cover story to avoid demand characteristic biases.
 For each pair of simulations presented, the participant was told that one animation was derived from tracking data from a real crowd, and the other was synthetically generated.
-The participant was given a forced choice task of determining which was 'Real' and which was synthetic. $\mathcal{M}{\mathcal{R}}$ measures the realism estimate for a simulation condition as the fraction of the number of times a simulation in that condition is rated as 'Real' across multiple exposures.
-For example, if a participant judges 7 of the 10 C μ M simulations as being from 'real data', then C μ M has a $\mathcal{M}{\mathcal{R}}$ score of 0.7 (and CM has a $\mathcal{M}{\mathcal{R}}$ score of 0.3).
+The participant was given a forced choice task of determining which was 'real' and which was synthetic. \mathcal{M}R measures the realism estimate for a simulation condition as the fraction of the number of times a simulation in that condition is rated as 'real' across multiple exposures.
+For example, if a participant judges 7 of the 10 C μ M simulations as being from 'real data', then C μ M has a \mathcal{M}R score of 0.7 (and CM has a \mathcal{M}R score of 0.3).

-For our plausibility measure, participants were asked to say if the behaviors of the groups in a particular simulation are plausible on a 7-point likert scale.
-Hence for our 10 presentations, each simulation model will have 10 likert scores.
-The plausibility measure $\mathcal{M}{\mathcal{P}}$ of the model is the average of the 10 likert scores.
+For our plausibility measure, participants were asked to say if the behaviors of the groups in a particular simulation are plausible on a 7-point Likert scale.
+Hence for our 10 presentations, each simulation model will have 10 Likert scores.
+The plausibility measure \mathcal{M}P of the model is the average of the 10 Likert scores.

-To obtain a better understanding of the criteria used by our participants to judge plausibility, an additional pair of CM and C μ M simulations were shown to the participants where three members of a group select the 'divideand-stay' plan.
+To obtain a better understanding of the criteria used by our participants to judge plausibility, an additional pair of CM and $C\mu M$ simulations were shown to the participants where three members of a group select the 'divide-andstay' plan.
 This time, we highlighted a particular group of agents in each simulation (with a white circle).
 Participants were asked to describe their impression and understanding of character behaviors in the animations they saw.
-The rationale for this third study condition is the notion of 'narrative intelligence' whereby one's belief concerning the truth of a phenomenon is dependent on one's ability to explain the phenomenon [10, 23].
-At the end of our 3-part study, the participants were given a semi-structured interview to gain better insight for how they judged the realism and plausibility of the simulations.
+The rationale for this third study condition is the notion of 'narrative intelligence' whereby one's belief concerning the truth of a phenomenon [10,23].
+At the end of our threepart study, the participants were given a semi-structured interview to gain better insight for how they judged the realism and plausibility of the simulations.